Parodius (1990 video game): Gameplay

 As stated above, gameplay is very similar to the Gradius series with a few differences.
-Parodius retains the selectability of different weapons configurations but implements it via four different characters: Vic Viper (from Gradius), Octopus, TwinBee, and Pentarou.
+The first difference is that Parodius retains the selection of different weapons configurations but implements it via four different characters: Vic Viper (from Gradius), Octopus, TwinBee, and Pentarou.
 The second main difference is the addition of bell power-ups, from the TwinBee series.
 These bells act as one-time power-ups, allowing the player to destroy every enemy on screen, fire huge beams of energy, etc. Enemies and environments from the Gradius games and TwinBee are mixed in along with a host of anime-style opponents, including scantily-clad women.
 All of the Gradius elements are integrated in a light-hearted fashion.
 The Big Core, a regular boss within the Gradius series, is given a neon look and is called "Viva Core".
 Moreover, there is a moai (Easter Island head statues) level, but all of the statues are given a much more animated look.
 The boss of that level, Yoshiko, fires other moai at the player by spitting them out of her mouth.
 The final boss, in typical Gradius fashion, is an unarmed enemy that once defeated results in a destruction/escape sequence.